telerik/ajax-docs/controls/menu/how-to/hide-and-show-the-menu-on-the-client.md

 ---
 title: Hide and Show the Menu on the Client
-page_title: Hide and Show the Menu on the Client | RadMenu for ASP.NET AJAX Documentation
+page_title: Hide and Show the Menu on the Client - RadMenu
-description: Hide and Show the Menu on the Client
+description: Check our Web Forms article about Hide and Show the Menu on the Client.
 slug: menu/how-to/hide-and-show-the-menu-on-the-client
 tags: hide,and,show,the,menu,on,the,client
 published: True